Education for Girls

 Education of girls is vitally important in Zimbabwe, in Africa as a whole really.
 It is proven that education in girls combats ignorance, poverty, disease, encourages better family planning and is a key to socio-economic and political transformation.
 The question is why then are not more girls being educated ... well, for the same reason that women all over the world are still fighting for their equal place in society ...

-When I decided upon my trip I immediately decided that I could also use the journey to highlight a cause and it was really tough to choose.
+When I decided upon my trip I soon after decided that I could also use the journey to highlight a cause and it was really tough to choose.
 I'm passionate about the wildlife of Africa and how they are the jewels in the crown that keep getting slaughtered and sold off.
 Instead they should be treasured and protected because they are not only the inheritance of future generations but they have more value to the community and the world long-term in tourism than they do in the one-off hunt or poach.
 The plight of the economy and how entrepreneurship can help people generate an honest income and bring pride to individuals and security to their families (I hope to do more about this when I get to Zimbabwe).
 In addition, the funds and medicines needed for hospitals, the elderly who worked all their lives and their pensions are now valueless and they are in poverty, the list goes on, truly there is no end to the things that should, could, need to be done.

 However, when I stepped back I realised that many things would be solved by education and while it may not change much right now, but if we don't start now, it will never improve.
 I also chose girls education as they have less opportunity and could make the biggest impact.